MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-uxcomponents/packages/uxcomponents/mixed-reality-design-language.md

     :::column:::
         ![Color](../../../mrtk3-overview/images/UXBuildingBlocks/MRDL_Elements_Color.png) <br>
         **Color**<br>
         Color helps users focus on their tasks by indicating a visual hierarchy and structure between user interface elements.
-The new design language uses a darker color scheme to minimize eye fatigue while still remaining bright and opaque enough on additive displays to strengthen user confidence when they make direct hand interactions.
+The new design language's color scheme minimizes eye fatigue while remaining bright and opaque enough on additive displays to strengthen user confidence when they make direct hand interactions.
 Detailed elements such as iridescent effects are the result of design and user research iterations to provide best experience in HoloLens' additive display and other Mixed Reality devices.
     :::column-end:::
 :::row-end:::
 :::row:::